plone/volto/docs/source/addons/index.md

 Volto add-on packages are just CommonJS packages.
-The only requirement is that they point the `main` key of their `package.json` to a module that exports, as a default function that acts as a Volto configuration loader.
+The only requirement is that they point the `main` key of their `package.json` to a module that exports, as a default function that acts as a {term}`Volto configuration loader`.

 Although you could simply use `npm init` to generate an add-on initial code, we now have a nice